FAQ/Technology

 Is webentity GDPR-compliant?

-Yes. webentity builds marketing websites — not software that processes personal records or sensitive data.
+Yes. webentity builds marketing websites, not software that processes personal records or sensitive data.
 GDPR compliance for a marketing website is straightforward.

-• No third-party trackers: We don't embed advertising pixels, CRMs, or third-party scripts without your knowledge
+• No third-party trackers: we don't embed advertising pixels, CRMs, or third-party scripts without your knowledge

 Your responsibility as a regulated professional